AdobeDocs/analytics.es-ES/help/export/ftp-and-sftp/c-set-up-ftp-accounts/ftp-saint.md

 ## Acerca del archivo .fin para cargas de clasificaciones y fuentes de datos {#section_1484719F8A134EAE91212DBD8F15174F}

-When you upload a classification or [!UICONTROL Data Source] file ( [!DNL .tab]or [!DNL .txt]) the upload also requires that you upload an empty file with the exact same name as the data file being imported, but with a [!DNL .fin] extension. [!DNL .fin] Este archivo es un archivo de finalización.
+When you upload a classification or [!UICONTROL Data Source] file ( [!DNL .tab]or [!DNL .txt]) the upload also requires that you upload an empty file with the exact same name as the data file being imported, but with a [!DNL .fin] extension.
+This [!DNL .fin] file is a finish file.
 La función de este archivo es informar al sistema de que el archivo de datos se ha cargado completamente en la cuenta de FTP.
 The [!DNL .fin] file lets Adobe recognize that you are done with your import.
 Después de enviarlo, Adobe elimina ambos archivos del FTP y comienza a procesar la importación.
 Importar archivo: [!DNL Classifications.tab]

-Finish File: [!DNL Classifications.fin]
+Finalizar archivo: [!DNL Classifications.fin]

 If you upload your Data Sources or classification file without an accompanying [!DNL .fin] file, Adobe does not add it to the queue for processing.
 The file remains on the FTP, and is not applied to your data in the [!UICONTROL Experience Cloud].
 Solo recibirá un aviso de esto si previamente ha indicado que su dirección de correo electrónico es el [!UICONTROL Destinatario de notificaciones] en la ventana [!UICONTROL Crear cuenta de FTP] de Analytics.
 Si no se escribe ninguna dirección de correo electrónico en este campo, no se envían notificaciones.